ryo-ngked/data-science-training-2025/README.md

 4. Upload your notebooks under `yourname/`.
 5. Update your progress at least once a week.

+## 💬 Communication

+We’ve created a Microsoft Teams group for this training program.
+Feel free to use it to:
+- Share your progress or mini project updates
+- Ask questions or get help
+- Exchange tips and ideas with others

+Let’s keep the conversation active and supportive!

 ## 🎯 Final Goal (Week 4)

 By the end of Week 4, each participant will complete a **mini data project** using real-world datasets.